Link-/pblog/_posts/2021-04-05-adopt-command-pattern-for-actions.md

   └── package.json
 ```

-`index.js` is where all the logic is encapsulated and [`action.yml`](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action#creating-an-action-metadata-file) is used to contain the action's metadata as well defining its interface (inputs and outputs).
+`index.js` is where all the logic is encapsulated and [`action.yml`](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action#creating-an-action-metadata-file) is used to contain the action's metadata as well as defining its interface (inputs and outputs).

 A lot of actions on the marketplace adopt this very simple structure, and it's great!
 However, not all actions are this simple.